xhelpers/xhelpers-api/README.md

 ## Description

-This project was made for personal use, it should simplify the process of creating an new api using node js + typescript + singledb(mongo or mysql).
+This project was made for personal use, it should simplify the process of creating an new api using node js + typescript + database (Mongoose/Sequelize).

 Stacks: